jessbudd/open-web-advocacy/.github/CONTRIBUTING.md

 New languages require a a minimum base of all the global website content.
 This includes things like banners, header, footer and navigation.

-Files to include in your PR:
+Minimum files to include in your PR:
 - `_data/navigation.json`
 - `_data/languages_base.json`

 The new language object in these files must include all properties on the `en` object.
-The "direction" property can be an empty string, "ltr" (default) or "rtl" (for right to left languages).
+The "direction" property can be an empty string, "ltr" (empty string defaults to this) or "rtl" (for right to left languages).

 The object key should match the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).